The Photography

 Do we need waders?

 Yes, you do.
-Hip boots are not what I advise. you want a good pair of waders and walking shoes or boots for them.
+Hip boots are not what I advise.
+You want a good pair of waders and walking shoes or boots for them.
 We’ll send you info on that topic.

 -